matt765/spireflow/README.md

 - world map with tooltips (react-simple-maps)
 - internationalization: english and polish (next-intl)
 - CI pipeline for testing and linting, working on Github Actions
-- unit and integration tests (Jest, React Testing Library)
+- unit and integration tests (Jest, React Testing Library) [in progress]
 - 4 themes (next-themes, tw-colors)

 ## Video preview